 Adding multiple Filters to your Contacts

-- Once you know how to add a basic Filter, you can apply multiple filters.
+1. Now that we know how to add a basic Filter, we can apply multiple filters.
 Return to the Filter slide-out and click the '➕ Add Filter Criteria' button.

 👍 This concludes adding multiple filters and with more than one value to your contacts.